Skip to main content

 Clinical Responsibilities of the Student: Pre-rounding, morning rounds, teaching conferences, patient care, case presentations, Grand Rounds, clinic rotation, participation in cases, ED consults, and floor procedures.

-Attending Rounds: During the rotation, there will be 1-2 morning sessions where sub-interns will present inpatients whom they are following.
-Sub-interns are expected to present their patients in a concise but thorough format (5 minutes or less), and feedback will be given by faculty regarding the presentation.
+Attending Rounds: During the rotation, there may be sessions where sub-interns will present inpatients whom they are following.
+Sub-interns are expected to present their patients in a concise but thorough format (5 minutes or less), and feedback will be given by faculty/residents regarding the presentation.
 Faculty in attendance will then ask the students and residents questions regarding the cases.
 Attending rounds are intended to be an opportunity to enhance learning in the group setting, and students are expected to fully participate.

 End-of-Rotation Presentation: The student is asked to deliver a 15-minute audiovisual presentation on an area in which they have conducted research, or on a patient or topic of interest, based on exposure during the rotation.
 Topics that include patient history, workup, disease pathophysiology, and treatment options have historically been more well-received than those that focus heavily on surgical techniques.
 The presentation should be discussed with and reviewed by a faculty member or the chief resident.
 All 4-week rotators are to present during the Grand Rounds time slot towards the end of the rotation.
 This can be scheduled prior to or during the first week of the rotation.